mal84emma/Building-Design-VoI/experiments/experiment_schedule.md

 - all results are logged to files in the `results` directory.
 - `expt_config.py` contains configuration parameters used by all experiments.

+# ToDo: Update with new experiment dir structure!!!

 ## Experiment Scripts
 - `generate_scenarios.py`, sample scenarios from prior distribution which are used by all other calculations requiring prior samples.
 - `find_prior_soln.py` - solve Stochastic Program to determine prior optimal solution.